 - 1 CHAN_1 302 ppbC

 - 2 CHAN_2 0.54 uS/cm

-- 3 CHAN_3 7.15 pH
+- 3 CHAN 37.15 pH

-To configure the printer output, access the printer menu and configure the following options:
+To configure the printer output, select option Printer for Output Mode.
+Configure the following options:

 Lines to Print will configure the number of measurements that will be printed for each print cycle.
 Enter the total number of measurements to be configured for output.